MicrosoftDocs/power-automate-docs/articles/get-started-approvals.md

 # Get started with approvals

-Whether you need written acknowledgement from your manager or a formal authorization from a diverse group of stakeholders, getting things approved is part of almost every organization.
+Whether you need written acknowledgment from your manager or a formal authorization from a diverse group of stakeholders, getting things approved is part of almost every organization.

 With the approvals capability in Power Automate, you can automate sign-off requests and combine human decision-making for workflows.
 Some popular cases where approvals can be used include: